Crusade of Romanianism: Under Stelescu

 PP leader Alexandru Averescu was working to gather as much support as needed for prompting Carol to hand him power.
 His plan backfired: on one hand, the Stelists did not necessarily endorse the idea of a new Averescu government; on the other, the PP moderates protested against Averescu's cohabitation with fascist groups.
 On November 14, 1935, the Crusade held its first national congress—noted by Iorgulescu for its elevation of Istrati to a cult status.
 Stelescu proposed that a chair be left empty, to mark that "though he may be dead, we still keep him in our midst."
-Also in November, Karadja renounced his position in the Crusade and "plastered the capital's billboards with manifestos of his new party.
+Also in November, Caradja renounced his position in the Crusade and "plastered the capital's billboards with manifestos of his new party.
 The name of its organization is National Front and it demands the consolidation of extreme right-wing forces."
 He and Stelescu reconciled a while after, and had daily consultations with each other at the Athenee Palace.
 By early 1936, the Constitutional Front still existed, but the PP had effectively withdrawn from it.

 Meanwhile, the Crusade was preparing to settle scores with the Iron Guard.
 In late 1935, Stelescu, who was facing trial for his earlier involvement in Guardist agitation, was arrested for contempt of court.
-While waiting for him at the Palace of Justice on November 8, Karadja and Lecca found themselves violently attacked by "those who see Mr Stelescu as a traitor."
+While waiting for him at the Palace of Justice on November 8, Caradja and Lecca found themselves violently attacked by "those who see Mr Stelescu as a traitor."
+Another important figure who came into contact with the Crusade at that stage was Gheorghe Beza, an Aromanian dissident of the Iron Guard, famous for his earlier involvement in political conspiracies.
+He was expelled from the Guard in January 1936, shortly after suggesting that Stelescu was being slandered by Codreanu.

 Some months later, youth active in Stelescu's movement cooperated with Gogu Rădulescu's Democratic Students' Front against an Iron Guard student protest, which they helped cancel.
 The Crusader press hosted detailed reports about the contacts between Codreanu and King Carol, noting that the Guard enjoyed free publicity "in the official and semiofficial press", and even that government money was being spent on manufacturing Guardist insignia.
 Stelescu revealed his rival's "small but effective tricks, which he used to recruit gullible peasants", and claimed that, as part of his previous engagement with the Guard, he had to speak publicly in lieu of Codreanu, who "had nothing to say."
 More disturbingly for Codreanu, Stelescu was publishing information regarding secret contacts between the Guard and the royal mistress, Elena Lupescu, as well as statements implicating Codreanu in the Duca assassination and questioning his Romanian ethnicity.
 Journalist Sándor Cseresnyés includes this effort, which also involved denunciations of Codreanu by the former Guardist Negrescu, in the "enlightenment campaign" mounted by Crusaders, who thus "struck the far-right myth at its roots."
 Both Stelescu and Beza visited with Armand Călinescu, the Minister of Internal Affairs, providing him with a full record of the Guard's policy on assassinations.